vibe-code-inc/pm-board-experiment/src/features/project_board/project_board.specs.md

 - Log task details to console when edit button/icon is clicked
 - Propagate task updates to parent components
 - Maintain consistent task state across the board
+- Remove task card from source list when it's being dragged
+- Create drag preview that follows cursor/touch and has same dimensions as original card
+- Position drop placeholder precisely between cards based on cursor/touch position
+- Support pointer events for cross-device compatibility
+- Clean up drag preview when drag operation completes
+- Add tasks to exact position where dropped between other cards
+- Ensure placeholders accurately represent where cards will be placed
+- Handle pointer event-based interactions for mobile devices

 ## Component Structure
 ```typescript